dwbapst/gedit-restore-tabs/README.markdown

 This is a plugin for [Gedit][1], the official text editor of the GNOME desktop environment.

 This plugin was originally written by Micah Carrick, and licensed to distribute under the GNU GPL 3.0 License (apparently?).
-The particular version in this repository/branch was forked from Rael Gugelmin Cunha's branch (https://github.com/raelgc/gedit-restore-tabs) by Kasual (branch: https://github.com/Kasual/gedit-restore-tabs) to fix Python3 support, and by Maxim Akristiniy (branch: (https://github.com/AMV007/gedit-restore-tabs) to add save and restore tabs in multiple windows.
+The particular version in this repository/branch was forked from Rael Gugelmin Cunha's branch (https://github.com/raelgc/gedit-restore-tabs) by Kasual (branch: https://github.com/Kasual/gedit-restore-tabs) to fix Python3 support, and by Hildo Guillardi Júnior (branch: (https://github.com/hildogjr/gedit-restore-tabs) to fix issues #15 and #18.

 This plugin is for Gedit versions 3 and above (including 3.8 and 3.10, included in Ubuntu 14.04).